LincaMarius/ISAP-1_Schematic/README.md

 If switch SW2 is in the “Program” position, the address given by the Address Register via the Address Bus is selected, otherwise if switch SW2 is in the “Run” position, the value set by switch group SW1 is selected as the address.

 From the catalog data of the 74189 chip we find that when the #CE input is low, this chip outputs the Data stored at the selected Address, this happens when the PM (original CE) control signal is activated or when the SW2 switch is moved to the “Programming” position.

-This is what the completed PCB looks like for the ISAP-1 TTL Computer Memory Module Version 1.0

 ![ Figure 8b ](/Pictures/Figure8b.png)